lihilu/lihilu-kandula_project/README.md

 # Mid Project

-Envrioment for mid - OpsSchool project
+Envrioment for OpsSchool final project
 ## Installation

 1. Fork this repo and download it to your local machine.